jcolag/entropy-arbitrage/2023-08-06-code-haunting.md

 We have **intention**, because we want the code to do something.
 I've talked about this before, in the context of even the best [AI not replacing programmers]({% post_url 2021-07-18-copilot %}), because someone will always need to figure out how to solve a problem and explain that solution---to varying degrees of granularity---to the compiler or AI.

 Then, we have **personal imperfections**, where the developers took shortcuts or otherwise had some quirky idea of how things should work.
 The colors that don't *quite* match, the form fields that appear in what feels like the wrong order, the odd phrasing of directions, formatting that only acknowledges the existence of one country, and many more small issues build up to give software the imprint of everyone who has worked on it.
-And that doesn't even get to the deliberate "[Easter eggs](https://en.wikipedia.org/wiki/Easter_egg_%28media%29)" inserted into software by developers, for various reasons.
+And that doesn't even get to the deliberate "{% wiki Easter_egg_%28media%29|Easter eggs|en %}" inserted into software by developers, for various reasons.

 And finally, we have **trauma**, because shortly after we start, we start chasing bugs down and struggling to fix increasingly obscure problems, until either we (somehow) finish or determine that the cost to run down the remaining bugs will overwhelm the value provided by eliminating them.
 When you write code, particularly code for other people, you mostly work in a state where you either feel frustrated that you haven't gotten something working *or* move on to the next broken thing.